igr/ether/README.md

 Pipe = Pure + Matter
 ```

-We can go further with abstractions and remove explicit state handling from the `Pipe` functions.
+We can optionally go further with abstractions and remove explicit state handling from the `Pipe` functions.
 This is where the `Matter` comes in.
 It is a simple interface that knows how to:

 + load state from the storage for given (input) event
 + save state to the storage for given (resulting) event